Learn something new every day

 There is no definite people called Berber.
 The term aims to include all wild tribes who refuse to submit to the roman rule.(ex: the brave scottish people).
 Indeed (barbering) is the fact of pronouncing confused voices.
 This means that kind of people are too rough to communicate with others). this roughness resides in the way of speaking and behaving.
 Other languages lack voyelles (musical tones) and continue few consonant letters.

-In short, barbary means wildness (people that have no respect to culture and civilised life). the parrot is called (babaghaa)in arabic because (bebes)=(berbers) because instead of singing, it products rough sounds.
+In short, barbary means wildness (people that have no respect to culture and civilized life). the parrot is called (babaghaa)in arabic because (bebes)=(berbers) because instead of singing, it products rough sounds.